calmh/para/README.md

 ```

 Split a file into eight (the default number of children) pieces.
 `$PARAIDX` is set to the child number for each child process.
+Note
+though that this is not the same sequential split as `split` does but a
+random(-ish) spread of lines into files.

 ```
 $ para "cat > part.\$PARAIDX" < /usr/share/dict/words ; ls -l part.*